Mirror symmetry and Hitchin systems on DM curves: SYZ Duality: Comparison of the modified slope and the parabolic slope

-where $x_i$ represents the representation of $\mu_{r_i}$ corresponding to the natural inclusion $\mu_{r_i}\hookrightarrow\mathbb C^*$.
-By orbifold-parabolic correspondence, $E$ corresponds to the locally free sheaf $\pi_*(E)$ with quasi-parabolic structure (See Section 2.1 in Biswas-Dey \cite{biswas dey}) defined by the stacky structure of $E$ at marked points $\{p_1,\ldots,p_m\}$.
-And, the multiplicities of quasi-parabolic structure at $p_i$ is $(m_{i,0},\ldots,m_{i,r_i-1})$, for every $1\leq i\leq m$ (See Nasatyr-Steer \cite{ns}, Biswas \cite{biswas} and Borne \cite{nborne}).
-The aforementioned quasi-parabolic structure with the parabolic weights
+where $x_i$ represents the representation corresponding to the natural inclusion $\mu_{r_i}\hookrightarrow\mbb C^*$.
+By orbifold-parabolic correspondence, $E$ corresponds to $\pi_*(E)$ with quasi-parabolic structure defined by the stacky structure of $E$ at marked points $p_1,\ldots,p_m$.
+The multiplicities of the quasi-parabolic structure at $p_i$ is $(m_{i,0},\ldots,m_{i,r_i-1})$ for every $1\leq i\leq m$.
+The aforementioned quasi-parabolic structure with the parabolic weights:

 for each $1\leq i\leq m$ is a parabolic structure on $\pi_*(E)$.
-At this times, $\pi_*(E)$ is called a parabolic bundle.
+At this time, $\pi_*(E)$ is called a parabolic bundle.
 The parabolic degree is

 Its parabolic slope is